Ideas for making space in the smallest room

 Pick pretty storage

 If you have to have items stored on your bathroom’s shelves or surfaces, choose containers or baskets that are attractive and they’ll just add to the look.
 Glass jars are so stylish that you can even put everyday items like cotton wool or buds in there, and it will still look good out in the open.
-And if you choose Kilner jars, they can be stacked on top of each other, so you can group several together.

 Find freestanding furniture